 By Paul Obi in Abuja with agency report

-The 17 new cardinals have 13 electors who are under 80 years and eligible to participate in the election of a new Pope, while four are above 80 and not eligible to vote in the selection process of a new Pope.
+The 17 new cardinals include 13 electors who are under 80 years and eligible to participate in the election of a new Pope, while four are above 80 and not eligible to vote in the selection process of a new Pope.

 Out of the 17 new cardinals, only Archbishop Dieudonne’ Nzapalainga of Central Africa Republic and Archbishop Sebastian Koto Khoarai of Lesotho made the list from Africa.
-Nzapalainga at 49 will now be the youngest cardinal in the Catholic conclave.
+Nzapalainga, at 49, will now be the youngest cardinal in the Catholic conclave.